FabiowQuixada/isml-linter/README.md

 # Isml Linter
-Isml Linter is a tool for examing if your project's templates follow a specified set of rules defined by your dev team.
+Isml Linter is a tool for examining if your project's templates follow a specified set of rules defined by your dev team.
 The available rules can be roughly grouped into:

  - Styles that are defined by your team;
  - Syntactic errors related to &lt;is* > tags;